moj-analytical-services/user-guidance/source/documentation/tools/airflow/instructions/dag-pipeline.md

     # will only run when manually triggered.
     schedule_interval=None,
 )
+# This renders your DAG documentation at the top
+dag.doc_md = dag_doc

 # Environmental variables for passing to the docker container
 env_vars = {
     "RUN": "write",